valmat/RocksServer/README.md

-#This is a simple server for RocksDB.
+#Simple, but flexible and fast server for RocksDB

 Supports the following operations: